sourcegraph/sourcegraph-public-snapshot/doc/admin/extensions/index.md

 # Administration of Sourcegraph extensions and the extension registry

 [Sourcegraph extensions](../../extensions/index.md) add features to Sourcegraph.
-Sourcegraph Free and Enterprise instances allow users to view and enable extensions from the [Sourcegraph.com extension registry](https://sourcegraph.com/extensions).
+Sourcegraph Free and Enterprise instances allow users to view and enable extensions from the sourcegraph.com extension registry.

 Site administrators can customize how Sourcegraph extensions are used on their instance, with options for: